castorini/pyserini/README.md

 ⁉️ **Lucene 8 to Lucene 9 Transition.**
 In 2022, Pyserini underwent a transition from Lucene 8 to Lucene 9.
-Most of the pre-built indexes have been rebuilt using Lucene 9, but there are a few still based on Lucene 8.
+Most of the prebuilt indexes have been rebuilt using Lucene 9, but there are a few still based on Lucene 8.

 More details: